act-rules/act-rules.github.io/_rules/form-field-visual-label-is-descriptive-1cd4da.md

 - inherit from the [abstract](https://www.w3.org/TR/wai-aria/#abstract_roles) `input` or `select` role, and
 - do not have a [required context](https://www.w3.org/TR/wai-aria/#scope) role that itself inherits from one of those roles.

 **Note:** The `option` role is not part of the list of applicable roles, because it has a required context role that inherits from the `select` role.
 Furthermore, `option` does not meet the definition of a [User interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).
-This means [WCAG 2.1](https://www.w3.org/TR/WCAG21/) does not require it to have an accessible name.
+This means [WCAG 2.1](https://www.w3.org/TR/WCAG21/) does not require it to have an [accessible name][].

 **Note**: "Label" in WCAG is used in its general sense and includes text or other components with a text alternative that is presented to a user to identify a component within web content.
 That is, "label" in WCAG is not restricted to the `label` element of HTML or SVG.